The-Mettle-Project/mettle-core/docs/testing.md

 # Compile-time execution: `mettle test` and `mettle trace`

-Mettle's compiler contains a reference interpreter for its own IR.
-Two everyday workflows run on it - no codegen, no linker, no process spawn, so feedback is effectively instant:
+libmtlc contains a reference interpreter for its IR, and the `mettle` driver exposes two everyday workflows that run on it (no codegen, no linker, no process spawn), so feedback is effectively instant:

-## `mettle test` - tests that live inside the compiler
+## `mettle test`: tests that live inside the compiler

 ```mettle
 fn fib(n: int64) -> int64 {